Popular Hin Muang liveaboards Explore all liveaboards

 What To Expect On A Hin Muang Liveaboard

 Another Thai liveaboard dive site favorite is Hin Muang.
-Only a few hundred meters to the west of Hin Daeng is Hin Muang (Purple Rock), an oasis in the expanse of the South Andaman Sea.
-As the name suggests, Hin Muang is covered in pink and purple soft corals.
-Somewhat oval in shape and approximately 200 m long by 20 m wide, this site can be challenging in current as the rock acts to increase the current speed over its surface.
-Its topography is simple yet intricate with numerous outcrops, ledges, sandy patches providing shelter from the currents.
-There is also a channel in the middle of the reef where reef fish congregate to escape the currents making for an interesting spectacle.
+Only a few hundred meters west of Hin Daeng is Hin Muang (Purple Rock), an oasis in the expanse of the South Andaman Sea.
+As the name suggests, Hin Muang is covered in pink and purple corals.
+Somewhat oval and approximately 200 m long by 20 m wide, this site can be challenging in current as the rock acts to increase the current speed over its surface.
+Its topography is simple yet intricate, with numerous outcrops, ledges, and sandy patches providing shelter from the currents.
+There is also a channel in the middle of the reef where reef fish congregate to escape the currents, making for an interesting spectacle.
 Rich with marine life and flora, Hin Muang is an excellent dive site as part of your Thailand liveaboard itinerary.

-Diving here is possible from November to April and there are a number of 3 to 7-night dive itineraries from the best Thailand liveaboards visiting this region.
+Diving here is possible from November to April, and there are several 3 to 7-night dive itineraries from the best Thailand liveaboards visiting this region.

 What You Can See

-Along with the abundance in purple soft corals, the walls are adorned with a colorful display of sea fans.
-Masses of glassfish dart around amongst them and the rocky outcrops trying to escape the hunting trevallies.
-The shallows, at around 8m depth to the west of the mooring line, see what could be anemone city with the multitude of these harboring clownfish and cleaner shrimp.
+Along with the abundance of purple soft corals, the walls are adorned with a colorful display of sea fans.
+Masses of glassfish dart around amongst them and the rocky outcrops, trying to escape the hunting trevallies.
+At about 8m depth to the west of the mooring line, the shallows see what could be anemone city with the multitude of these harboring clownfish and cleaner shrimp.
 Leopard sharks and marble rays are seen lying on the sandy areas in and amongst the pinnacles or deeper on the sandy flats found at 50m, harder to notice from the recreational dive limit of 30m.
 Grey reef sharks may be seen by the dozens at times, patrolling the blue waters.
-Long Fin Batfish near the mooring line, look into the blue for schools of barracuda patrolling the waters.
-Like its sister island Hin Daeng, Hin Muang attracts the larger pelagic like the Manta Rays and Whale Sharks, an important feeding station when the waters are plankton rich between February and April.
-The peaks of the pinnacles act like cleaning stations for the Manta Rays and if lucky enough to see one, simply find a small patch to hold onto and watch as these gentle giants hover effortlessly while being groomed by cleaner wrasse.
+Long Fin Batfish near the mooring line, look into the blue for schools of barracuda patrolling the seas.
+Like its sister island, Hin Daeng, Hin Muang attracts the larger pelagic like the Manta Rays and Whale Sharks, an important feeding station when the waters are plankton-rich between February and April.
+The peaks of the pinnacles act like cleaning stations for the Manta Rays, and if lucky enough to see one, find a small patch to hold onto and watch as these gentle giants hover effortlessly while being groomed by cleaner wrasse.

 Other than the usual suspects, triggerfish, barracudas, snappers, groupers, trevally, giant moray, lionfish, puffer porcupines fish, and a lot of colorful fish like angelfish, Moorish idols, oriental sweetlips, boxfish, Hin Muang also promises a rich macro life.
-The avid photographer will relish the opportunity to look for ghost pipefish, nudibranch, long nose hawkfish hiding amongst the branches of the coral forest, and most preferably the harlequin shrimp to the north of the rock at around 25m.
+The avid photographer will relish the opportunity to look for ghost pipefish, nudibranchs, nose hawkfish hiding amongst the branches of the coral forest, and most preferably, the harlequin shrimp to the north of the rock at around 25m.

 This is a dive destination not to be missed while diving in the South Andaman Sea.